zachwill/blog/_posts/2019-04-07-happily-ever-after.md

 permalink : /happily-ever-after/
 ---

-A great take on _Game of Thrones_ being the _Happily Ever After_ ending to a book never written...
+A great take on _Game of Thrones_ really being the _Happily Ever After_ ending to a book never written...

-> This isn't a story that ends with _Happily Ever After_. __That is where we
+> This isn't a story that ends with _Happily Ever After_.
+That is where we
 > started.
+>
-This whole series is the sequel to a book never written.
-A classic
+> __This whole series is the sequel to a book never written.
+A classic fantasy,
-> fantasy, about heroes who fought against an unambiguous evil, about people who
+> about heroes who fought against an unambiguous evil, about people who took
-> took their lives and their honor into their own hands and stormed the gates of
+> their lives and their honor into their own hands and stormed the gates of the
-> the mad king.__ The brave hero became king and married a beautiful woman, his
+> mad king.__ The brave hero became king and married a beautiful woman, his
 > friend and comrade returned home to raise his family in happiness in the keep
 > of his forefathers, and they all lived happily ever after.
 >